FOREX-Dollar back on upward track, hits eight-year high vs yen

-* U.S. data including durable goods next test for dollar bulls (Updates prices, adds Swiss franc move)
+* U.S. data including durable goods next test for dollar bulls (Recasts after start of European trade)

 By Patrick Graham

-WARSAW, May 26 (Reuters) - The dollar rose 1 percent against a basket of currencies on Tuesday, extending gains since a rise in U.S. core inflation last Friday and driving the euro briefly below $1.09 for the first time in a month.
+WARSAW, May 26 (Reuters) - The dollar rose 1 percent against a basket of currencies on Tuesday, extending gains since a round of improved inflation data last Friday and driving the euro below $1.09 for the first time in a month.

-Against the yen, it broke through longer-term resistance to hit an eight-year high of 122.88 yen, and a number of analysts were optimistic of a push back towards 12-year highs below $1.05 per euro hit in March.
+Against the yen, it broke through longer-term resistance to hit an eight-year high of 122.76 yen and a number of analysts were optimistic of a push back towards 12-year highs below $1.05 per euro hit in March.

-But whether the U.S. currency is ready for an attack on parity with the euro in the weeks ahead is likely chiefly to depend on the next rounds of U.S. economic data improving after a disappointing first quarter.
+But whether the U.S. currency is ready for an attack on parity with the euro in the weeks ahead is likely chiefly to depend on U.S. economic data improving after a disappointing first quarter.

 “I think this has turned around and the dollar is back on a bullish trend,” said Ian Stannard, head of European FX strategy with Morgan Stanley in London.